 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 The Enterprise Fund is accounted for on a flow of economic resources measurement focus and a determination of net income and capital maintenance.
 With this measurement focus, all assets and all liabilities associated with the operation of this fund are included on the balance sheet.
 The Enterprise Fund uses the accrual basis of accounting.
 The District defines operating revenues as those revenues arising out of the principal business activity of the District.
 Operating revenues of the District include water sales and service charges, late penalty charges, and other collection fees such as reconnection fees and transfer fees.
 Substantially all other revenues are reported by the District as nonoperating revenues.
-Nonoperating revenues include ad valorem tax and state revenue sharing revenues, interest earnings on deposits and investments, capital grants from other governmental entities, and other non-exchange type transactions.
+Nonoperating revenues include interest earnings on deposits and other non-exchange type transactions.
 The Enterprise Fund uses the following practices in recording certain revenues and expenses: